TokaiApp/Screenshot2Code/README.md

 #### Authorship
 This project is led by [Seth Harding](https://linkedin.com/in/SethHasi) and [Matthieu Desir](https://github.com/matdexir).
-For more information or to find out how to contribute to Screenshot2Code, please send an email! seth@dragonx.ai or matthieudesir@gmail.com
+For more information or to find out how to contribute to Screenshot2Code, please send an email! seth@tokai.app or matthieudesir@gmail.com